MarwaAli312/Target_TextAndVoiceDetection/README.md

 -Detects text from speech
 -Converts speech to text

-You can find the screenshots in the,... yes you guessed it!
-The sreenshots folder :D
+You can find the screenshots the sreenshots folder (duh)